echogridstudio/Codepin/README.md

 - Purchase your Pro license on [Gumroad](https://echogrid.gumroad.com/l/codepinprolicensekey).

-- Enter your license key in the extension (via the Command Palette).
+- Paste your license key through the Command Palette by typing "Codepin: Enter Pro License Key".

 - Enjoy unlimited pins, folders, and all Pro features!